-where we have introduced an auxiliary field $\tilde{e}_{mn}$ such that after integrating out through its field equation: $\eta^{mnp}D_n \tilde{e}_p ^q = \eta^{mnp}D_n w_p ^q $, we recover (\ref{19}).
-This is another way to rewrite the self dual action for massive spin 2 field on (A)dS.
-In a flat spacetime , this action was introduced in \cite{AK} from which a second order action can be reached (after using the solution of the field equation derived from independent variations on $w_{mn}$) and this second order action can be used to establish the equivalence with the third order topologically massive gravity \cite{ArKhSt}.
-As we will see, this equivalence will be broken on (A)dS, due the topologically massive gravity does not enjoy the partially massless symmetry.
-Making the following redefinitions
+where we have introduced an auxiliary field $\tilde{e}_{mn}$ such that after integrating out through its field equation: $\eta^{mnp}\nabla_n \tilde{e}_p ^q = \eta^{mnp}\nabla_n w_p ^q $, we recover (\ref{19}).
+This is another way to rewrite the self-dual action for massive spin-2 field on (A)dS.
+In a flat spacetime , this action was introduced in ref.\cite{AK} from which a second-order action can be reached (after using the solution of the field equation derived from independent variations on $w_{mn}$) and this second-order action can be used to establish the equivalence with the third order topologically massive gravity \cite{ArKhSt}.
+As we will see, this equivalence will be broken on (A)dS because the topologically massive gravity does not enjoy the partially massless symmetry.
+Making the following redeﬁnitions

 we obtain